cilium/cilium/Documentation/security/dns.rst

 .. _gs_dns:

 ****************************************************
-Locking down external access with DNS-based policies
+Locking Down External Access with DNS-Based Policies
 ****************************************************

 This document serves as an introduction for using Cilium to enforce DNS-based